tomato42/tls13-spec/draft-ietf-tls-tls13.md

 group
 : The group for the long-term DH key that is being established for this configuration.

+expiration_date
+: The last time when this configuration is expected to be valid (in seconds since the Unix epoch).

 server_key
 : The long-term DH key that is being established for this configuration.